 In many cases, uninsured seniors didn’t realize that their surviving loved ones would have to bear the burden of funeral costs and other final expenses when they passed away and only began to consider how this could affect their loved ones after seeing final expense insurance commercials on TV.

-Best type of Life Insurance Makes for Seniors over 70
+The best type of Life Insurance for Seniors over 70

 Term Life Insurance

 Term life insurance is the least expensive type of life insurance but is typically not the best solution for seniors since it is not permanent and builds no cash value.
 Although most companies will offer renewals of a term policy, the renewal term is typically for a year only.
 This means that each year you renew your term insurance, the rates will go up according to your age and can easily become unaffordable when you are over 70.

 In most cases, life insurance companies will not offer coverage once you reach age 80, so a 10-year policy will likely be your only option

 There are many seniors who feel that having to undergo a life insurance exam is inconvenient and intrusive, and as a result, many life insurance companies now offer no-exam term life insurance with rates that are competitive with fully underwritten policies.

 However, don’t assume that because you are not required to have a medical exam, the insurance company is overlooking any health conditions you are dealing with.
 There will be many health-related questions on the application, and you must answer them honestly so a claim will not be denied if you should die within 2 years of your policy effective date.

 Additionally, the insurance underwriters will check with the Medical Information Bureau and a National Prescription Drug database when you submit your application.

 Although more expensive than term life insurance, universal life is considered permanent insurance life insurance, and the policy will build cash value over your lifetime.